 Most importantly a driver must take a daily overnight rest of 11 consecutive hours away from the vehicle.

 This means that whatever time your driver fully finishes for the day regardless of how many hours he has worked, the very earliest he can drive the next day will be 11 hours later.
-(For example: Your driver is finished back at his base at midnight, then the earliest he can take over his coach is 11am the next day - also please allow extra time for the driver to get to/from his base/lodgings, re-fuel and prepare/clean the coach, etc for the next day)
+(Please allow extra time for your driver to get to/from his base/lodgings, re-fuel and prepare/clean the coach, etc for the next day)

 The drivers working week is normally 5 consecutive days but this can be extended to 6 consecutive days under certain conditions.

-For extended tours, it is possible for a driver to do up to 12 consecutive touring days with the same group if your tour goes outside of The Republic of Ireland for at least one night of your tour (This includes Northern Ireland)
+It is also possible for a driver under certain conditions to work for up to 12 consecutive days with the same group if your tour goes outside of The Republic of Ireland for at least one night of your tour (This includes Northern Ireland)